markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## Building the Card

 Build the card following the instructions for the RC2014 computer.
-I recommend you use the default jumper settings, though you may need adjusting is the clock-divide setting (JP5 on Rev 5 card and JP9 on Rev 6 card).
+I recommend you use the default jumper settings, though you may need to adjust the clock-divide setting (JP5 on Rev 5 card and JP9 on Rev 6 card).
 If you run your Minstrel 4th at 6.5 MHz, then you should select divide-by-4 option.
 Whereas, if you run your Minstrel 4th at 3.25 MHz, you should select divide-by-2.

 You also need to configure the Z80 Clock jumper on the Minstrel 4th board to pass through the clock signal to the RC2014 bus.
 Do this by bridging pins 5 and 6 (labelled RC2014/1).
 This is in addition to bridging either pins 1 and 2 (for 3.25 MHz clock) or pins 3 and 4 (for 6.5 MHz clock).